Updated September 2019

 Don’t get me wrong, this is only a recommendation, you will choose according to what you want to do, and not according to what your photographer says.
-But anyways, I would like to explain how a First Look works, and what it is exactly.
+But anyway, I would like to explain how a First Look works, and what it is exactly.

-Doing a First Look Before the Ceremony
+Having a First Look Before the Ceremony

 After this magical moment, the ceremony takes place (maybe Unplugged, maybe not) and the wedding begins.

 After this comes the fun!
 Photo sessions and then lots and lots of memories being created.